openshift/enhancements/enhancements/network/multus-services.md

 - Ingress and other functionalities related to Kubernetes service (this will be addressed in another enhancement).
 - Network verification for accesssing services (i.e. users need to ensure network targets are reachabile).
 - Services for universal forwarding mechanisms (e.g DPDK Pods are not supported), we only focus on the pods which uses Linux network stack (i.e. iptables).
+- Headless service (need to more discussion in community for its design)

 ## Proposal